valiant logo

 1975 darts

-The Dart would remain essentially a higher-trim, extended-wheelbase Valiant with different styling until 1968, when the redesign left both vehicles looking nearly identical, save for their front and rear clips; even then Dart would keep its extended wheelbase.
-Not until 1974 would the Valiant finally be put onto the Dart wheelbase.
+The Dodge Dart would remain essentially a higher-trim, extended-wheelbase Valiant with different styling until 1968, when the redesign left both vehicles looking nearly identical, save for their front and rear clips; even then Dodge Dart would keep its extended wheelbase.
+Not until 1974 would the Plymouth Valiant finally be put onto the Dodge Dart wheelbase.
 Like the Valiant, the Dart was replaced in 1976 by a differently named but essentially similar vehicle, the Plymouth Volare and Dodge Aspen.

 dodge dart sales